geoffhumphrey/brewcompetitiononlineentry/README.txt

 scores, and report the results.

 BCOE&M is free and open-source.
 **********************************************************************
 Changes in This Version
 **********************************************************************

-This is a bugfix release.
-Addresses Google Code Issue 330, Issue 332, Issue 333, Issue 334, Issue 335, Issue 336, Issue 337, Issue 338,
-Issue 339, Issue 340, and Issue 342 as well as other minor unreported issues.
+This is an update release.

-For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.0.X.sql document is available in the package.
+For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.1.X.sql document is available in the package.
 It contains the necessary database structure and dummy data for a new installation that can be installed manually via phpMyAdmin or shell access.
 Be sure to follow the directions in the